beezwax/WP-Publish-to-Apple-News/readme.txt

 4. Manage posts in Apple News right from the post edit screen

 == Changelog ==

+= 1.2.3 =
+* Allowed mapping themes to Apple News sections
+* Added support for videos in feed
+* Added support for maturity rating
+* Added support for cover art
+* Added support for the Facebook component
+* Added support for captions in galleries

 = 1.2.2 =
 * Created Apple News themes and moved all formatting settings to themes